Disability Dongles

 What It Is

 Disability dongles arrive through multiple channels.
 A student team designs a sign language glove for a senior thesis.
 A startup pitches a stair-climbing wheelchair to investors.
 A corporation funds a hackathon that produces an emotion-reading app for blind users.
-A government deploys an overlay widget and declares its websites accessible.
 In each case, the builder produces a technology about disabled people, not with them.

-Disability dongles are grounded in the medical model of disability.
-The medical model treats disabled bodies as the problem and technology as the fix.
+Disability dongles are grounded in the medical model of disability that treats disabled bodies as the problem and technology as the fix.
 Ashley Shew names this logic "technoableism."
 Shew describes technoableism as the belief that technology inherently benefits disabled people and should be pursued regardless of whether disabled people want it.2 Technoableism treats disabled people as problems awaiting solutions.
 It ignores the environments that builders failed to make accessible.
+Aimi Hamraie and Kelly Fritsch name the alternative: "crip technoscience," a set of practices of critique, alteration, and reinvention of our material-discursive world that centers disability as a site of political knowledge-making rather than a problem awaiting repair.3

 Disability dongles produce a specific experience for the disabled person who encounters them.
 A Deaf person watches a news segment celebrating sign language gloves that translate ASL to English but not English to ASL.
 A wheelchair user reads about a stair-climbing wheelchair that costs more than the ramp the building refused to install.
 A blind person is handed a navigation device meant to replace the white cane they already trust.
 In 2014, Stella Young named the broader dynamic "inspiration porn."
-She described it as the objectification of disabled people for the benefit of nondisabled people.3 The disability dongle extends this pattern from media to product design.
+She described it as the objectification of disabled people for the benefit of nondisabled people.4

 Disability dongles cause harm.
 They divert funding from proven solutions to speculative ones.
 They consume media attention that could highlight systemic barriers.
 They erode disabled people's trust in technology and in the institutions that fund it.
-Every dollar spent on a smart glove that does not work is a dollar not spent on hiring an interpreter.
+Every dollar spent on a sign language glove is a dollar not spent on hiring an interpreter.
 Every news segment celebrating a robotic exoskeleton is a news segment not covering the inaccessible transit system that keeps wheelchair users homebound.

 Disability dongles harm bodies, reshape behavior, and emerge from design cultures, funding structures, and institutions that treat disability as a problem technology must solve.
-This page uses a biosocial lens to describe how innovation without participation constitutes structural harm.
+A biosocial lens reveals how innovation without participation constitutes structural harm: resources are diverted, trust is eroded, and the conditions that make inaccessibility persist go unaddressed.

 Why It Happens